mcmikemn/update/README.md

 ## Usage
 1. Run as sudo: `sudo update`
+  a.
+Optionally, use an "f" switch to run `apt full-upgrade` (all upgradable packages) without prompts: `sudo update f`
+  b.
+Optionally, use a "u" switch to run `apt upgrade` (all upgradable packages) without prompts: `sudo update u`

 ##### From the script's "help":
 ```
 Enter a package # to show details of that package.